 Isabell Scheele is Assistant Professor for the History and Civilization of German-speaking countries at the University of Lille, France.
 Her research interests include French-German relations during colonial times, as well as German and Austrian ethnology in the 20th century.

 Nils Schliehe, PhD candidate at the University of Hamburg, works on African and Portuguese History.
 He is interested in decolonization, transimperial cooperation, war and conflict studies and the global dimensons of the Cold War.

 Carolyn Taratko is a postdoctoral researcher at the University of Erfurt.
 She works on the history of science and empire in nineteenth and twentieth-century Europe and is currently completing a book on the history of food security in modern Germany and its colonial spaces.

 Florian Wagner is assistant professor at the University of Erfurt.
-He is the author of Colonial Internationalism and the Govermentality of Empire (forthcoming 2021, CUP) and specializes in the history of the International Colonial Institute and the concept of „Repatriation“
+He is the author of Colonial Internationalism and the Govermentality of Empire, 1893-1980 (CUP, 2022) and specializes in the history of the International Colonial Institute and the concept of „Repatriation“

-Andreas Weiß (Helmut Schmitdt University, Hamburg) is a historian of modern European history, interested in the history of European Integration, international organizations and (trans)imperial connections and relations of the 19th and 20th century.
+Andreas Weiß (Helmut Schmidt University, Hamburg) is a historian of modern European history, interested in the history of European Integration, international organizations and (trans)imperial connections and relations of the 19th and 20th century.